WVa university graduates' transcripts blocked after closure

 The oversight commission is providing letters former OVU students can send to schools or employers verifying that the school has closed and can't provide transcripts, but can do little more other than connect them with former OVU staff members, Tice said.

 Kate Davis, who graduated with honors in 2018, said she needs her transcript to apply to become an officer in the U.S. military.
-Not having it has already hindered efforts to apply to graduate school, and she doesn't feel like she has a clear path forward.
+Not having it has already hindered efforts to apply to graduate school, and she does not feel like she has a clear path forward.

 She said problems accessing signed and sealed official academic records predated OVU's closure.
 She put in dozens of requests and received just one, after her father drove more than an hour to obtain it in person.